Silicon Beach Bomo - Orientation Guide | Bournemouth Square

 the N/E side of the square are two access routes.
 One is Richmond Hill, whose lower portion is

 now pedestrianised to accommodate outdoor seating.
-Thus, just round the corner are a pub [The
+Thus, just round the corner are a student

-interest here for their outdoor and verandah seating; two doors up is a longer-established eatery,
+both of interest here for their outdoor and verandah seating; two doors up is a coffee house

-have afternoon tea in the lounge or the verandah, or a meal in the back garden.
+where you can have afternoon tea in the lounge or the verandah, or a meal in their secluded back

 The other adjacent northerly access route

 is via Bourne Avenue, leading NW past Town Hall (tower just visible in the background) towards